Wilfred Owen: Wilfred Owen Association

-To commemorate Wilfred's life and poetry, The Wilfred Owen Association was formed in 1989.
+To commemorate Owen's life and poetry, The Wilfred Owen Association was formed in 1989.
 Since its formation the Association has established permanent public memorials in Shrewsbury and Oswestry.
 In addition to readings, talks, visits and performances, it promotes and encourages exhibitions, conferences, awareness and appreciation of Owen's poetry.
 Peter Owen, Wilfred Owen's nephew, was President of the Association until his death in July 2018.
-The Association's Patrons, listed in the same order as on the Association's website, are Peter Florence, Helen McPhail, Philip Guest, Dr Rowan Williams (Archbishop of Canterbury 2002–2012) and Sir Daniel Day-Lewis; Grey Ruthven, 2nd Earl of Gowrie (1939–2021) was also a Patron.
+The Association's Patrons include Peter Florence, Rowan Williams Sir Daniel Day-Lewis and Samuel West; Grey Ruthven, 2nd Earl of Gowrie (1939–2021) was also a Patron.
 The Association presents a biennial Poetry Award to honour a poet for a sustained body of work that includes memorable war poems; previous recipients include Sir Andrew Motion (Poet Laureate 1999–2009), Dannie Abse, Christopher Logue, Gillian Clarke and Seamus Heaney.
 Owen Sheers was awarded the prize in September 2018.
-In November 2015, actor Jason Isaacs unveiled a tribute to Owen at the former Craiglockhart War Hospital in Edinburgh where Owen was treated for shell shock during WWI.